Coding Style

 Style

-• Coding in C follows PostgreSQL's programing style, such as naming, error message format, control statements, length of lines, comment format, length of functions, and global variable.
-For detail, please reference Postgresql styleopen in new window.
+• Coding in C follows PostgreSQL's programing style, such as naming, error message format, control statements, length of lines, comment format, length of functions and global variables.
+In detail, please refer to PostgreSQL styleopen in new window.
 Here is some highlines:

 • Code in PostgreSQL should only rely on language features available in the C99 standard